Monitoring the condition of the mother during the first stage of labour

 1-6 What is the partogram?

 The partogram is a chart which shows the progress of labour over time.
-It also displays observations reflecting the maternal and fetal condition as well as the progress of labour.
-The observations of every woman in the first stage of labour must be charted on a partogram.
+It also displays observations reflecting the maternal and fetal condition.
+The observations of every patient in the first stage of labour must be charted on a partogram.

 1-7 What maternal observations are recorded on the partogram?